Best Moodle Proctoring Plugin

 Browser lockdown + cloud recordingRespondus Monitor, similar lockdown stacksSeparate client install or browser lock required before Moodle quiz loads.Typically vendor cloud storage for session recordings.Institutions already standardized on a lockdown browser for all high-stakes attempts.

-Browser extension proctoringExtension-based remote proctoring toolsMay connect to Moodle via LTI or deep link; not native quizaccess.Usually vendor cloud; extension permissions vary by platform.Mixed LMS estates or pilots where Moodle is one of several delivery platforms.
+Browser extension proctoringExtension-based remote proctoring toolsMay connect to Moodle via LTI or deep link; not a native Moodle proctoring plugin.Usually vendor cloud; extension permissions vary by platform.Mixed LMS estates or pilots where Moodle is one of several delivery platforms.

 Standalone proctoring portalHuman-proctor marketplaces, separate exam delivery vendorsCandidates leave Moodle for a second login and return for grade sync.Vendor-controlled; sync back to Moodle can lag on result day.Low-volume certification exams where LMS integration is optional.